 Acquisitions are typically made by companies that are dominant in one space.
 Oracle in databases.
 SAP in large company ERP.
 Microsoft in operating systems and office suite.
 These “excess” profits are then used to purchase often companies in related areas.
 However, this results in lower profits.
 Over half of Oracle’s profits still come from databases.
 Three-quarters of Microsoft’s profits come from Windows and Office (not XBox, phones, etc.).

 Acquisitions (and even growth into non-core areas) means a decreasing efficiency of the enterprise as bureaucracy increases and the additions are less effective than the core.
 About the only company that seems to counter this rule is Amazon.
-Amazon seems to be able to move into anything they do and be highly effective at doing so.
+Amazon appears to be able to move into anything they do and be highly effective at doing so.
 They even migrate into areas like AWS that have a higher profit margin than the area they started in (online retailing).

 Acquisitions lead to concentrations of markets, and concentrations of markets invariably lead to less competition and lock-in.
 This lesson needs to be relearned by every generation.
 But Oracle did have real applications that had real value propositions.